- 1. What is the SAT?

 - 8. How do I register for the SAT?

 - 9. What fees are associated with the SAT?

 1. What is the SAT?

-The SAT is a 3-hour and 45-minute test used to determine admission for most colleges and universities throughout the United States.
+The SAT is a 3-hour and 50-minute test used to determine admission for most colleges and universities throughout the United States.

-- The Math component consists of two 25-minute sections and one 20-minute section, for a total of 44 multiple-choice questions and ten grid-ins.
+- The Math component is comprised of a single test with two components – a no-calculator 25-minute portion and a calculator-allowed 55-minute portion, for a total of 45 multiple choice questions and 13 grid-ins.

 2. How important are my SAT scores?

 The importance of the SAT varies from school to school.
 Some schools place tremendous emphasis on the SAT, whereas a small number of schools have, instead, become test optional.
 While GPA, extracurricular activities and recommendations are extremely important, the SAT is the sole opportunity for colleges to fairly compare applicants across a uniform scale.
 Bottom line: An outstanding SAT score will wow any admissions committee and bolster a student’s chances for acceptance into a top tier university.